oldfatcrab/PSYCH101/README.md

 ## <a name="2a"></a>The Nervous System and the Brain - The Big Picture

 - Neuron
-    - the basic cells that make up the' nervous system
+    - the basic cells that make up the nervous system
 - Peripheral Nervous System
     - all the other nerves that run through the body which are not the brain or the spinal cord
 - The Central Nervous System and the Brain